jdebelle/gorg/gorg-docs/gorgasset.rst

 Here is an example of a simple .gorgasset file.
 It contains a title and a description, a series of keywords and a custom class field::

-  Title: Biology 101 - Second Assignement
+  title: Biology 101 - Second Assignement

-  Description: This assignment, on basic human biology, counted for 40%
+  description: This assignment, on basic human biology, counted for 40%
     of our mark.
 It covered the anatomy of the brain and basic neural cell structure.

-  Keywords:
+  keywords:
     biology
     assignment
     brain
     neural
     neurons

-  Class: BIO101
+  class: BIO101